nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-entity-types.md

 {{/panel}}

-A few useful information to understand the data exposed on the document:
+A few useful items to understand the data exposed on the document:

 *   **properties** is an object of metadata values.
 Each property of this object is the XPath of the field ( [`dc:title`](http://dctitle) for example), and the value of the field.
 For multivalued fields, we have an array of values.
 Note that the content of this property may vary depending on which schemas you requested using the `X-NXDocumentProperties` header, as well as which properties [you configured on your document type]({{page space='nxdoc60' page='how-to-define-a-document-type'}}), using Nuxeo Studio.
 See the [data modeling documentation]({{page space='nxdoc' page='data-modeling'}}) for more information.
 *   **facets** lists the [facets]({{page version='' space='nxdoc' page='available-facets'}}) that were declared on your document type.